Selected Topics in Urban Design: Designing the Peripheral City

 Through readings, presentations, interactive engagements, and generative discussion that positions all students and the instructor as experts, the course will invite students to deconstruct the terminology of the “suburbs”, contributing to an emerging discourse that treats these essential parts of city-regions as topics of study in and of themselves.
 With a focus on the Greater Toronto Area, we will discuss the emergence of the hyper-diversity in the suburbs, spatial justice, and the strategies diasporic communities have employed to adapt peripheral regions’ commercial and industrial architecture into essential social infrastructure.

 The course will incorporate an investigation of strip malls, a much-maligned form of commercial architecture that nevertheless play central roles in the social lives of suburban communities.
 Through the case study of plazaPOPS, a community-lead approach to transforming strip mall parking lots into gathering spaces, students will be introduced to alternative tools and techniques in community-based facilitation, co-creation and design engagement.
-The studio aspect of the course will involve series of cumulative assignments focused on creating a revamped approach to community engagement and collaborative design that will be employed during plazaPOPS’ fourth season in 2024.
+The studio aspect of the course will involve series of cumulative assignments focused on creating a revamped approach to community engagement and collaborative design that will be employed during plazaPOPS’ sixth season in 2025.